dotzenith/tilde/docs/src/README.md

 # ❖ Introduction

-Tilde aims to be starting point for anyone getting started in their selfhosting journey.
+Tilde aims to be starting point for anyone getting started in their self-hosting journey.
 It uses [Pyinfra](https://pyinfra.com/) to configure a new server and deploy commonly used applications using [Docker](https://www.docker.com/).
 Please note that Tilde only targets and supports [Debian](https://www.debian.org/).